 Ear malformations and hearing problems are common in people with Turner syndrome.
 They may need hearing aids as children or adults.
 Girls with Turner syndrome may be prone to ear infections.4

-About 5% to 10% of girls with Turner syndrome have a constriction of the aorta.
-This is the main blood vessel that moves blood out of the heart to the rest of the body.
-The constriction can be corrected with surgery.
-About 30% of girls with Turner syndrome have an abnormal valve between the heart and the aorta.
+Some girls with Turner syndrome have a constriction, or narrowing, of the aorta.
+Many girls with Turner syndrome have an abnormal valve between the heart and the aorta.
 The abnormal valve usually does not cause symptoms, but it can lead to infection of the valve or damage to the aorta.5 Heart defects are the major cause of premature death in people with Turner syndrome.6

 People with Turner syndrome are at high risk for type 2 diabetes.
 Researchers are not sure why this is so, but because diabetes can cause many medical complications, women with Turner syndrome should be checked regularly for diabetes.